galbiston/geosparql-jena/README.md

 ### Apache SIS/SIS_DATA Environment Variable
 Apache Spatial Information System (SIS) is a free software, Java language library for developing geospatial applications.
-SIS provides data structures for geographic features and associated metadata along with methods to manipulate those data structures.
+SIS provides data structures for geographic features and associated meta-data along with methods to manipulate those data structures.
 The library is an implementation of GeoAPI 3.0 interfaces and can be used for desktop or server applications.

 A subset of the EPSG spatial/coordinate reference systems are included by default.